 with the parameter set tested by \citet{wilmott_basket} and \citet{choi2018sumbsm} in the context of the European payoff,

 The options are priced for a range of strikes, $K=60, 80, 100, 120$, and 140.
-Because the underlying assets are not paying dividends, it is optimal not to exercise the option until maturity; hence, the European option price is equal to the Bermudan's.
-Therefore, we refer to \citet{choi2018sumbsm} for the exact prices.
-For the regressors, polynomials up to degree 2 ($M=16$) are used for the first experiment:
+Because the underlying assets do not pay dividends, it is optimal not to exercise the option until maturity; hence, the Bermudan option price equals the European price.
+Therefore, we use the European basket option price in \citet{choi2018sumbsm} for the exact Bermudan option prices.
+For the regressors, we use polynomials up to degree 2 ($M=16$) for the first experiment:

-and the subsets $M=6, 10$, and 16 are used for the second experiment.
+and the subsets $M=6, 10$, and 16 for the second experiment.

 Table~\ref{tab:basket} and Figure~\ref{fig:basket} report the results.
-In this example, the LSM method noticeably overprices the option for all strike prices, whereas the LSM-2 and LOOLSM prices are consistently low-biased.
-Unlike the best-of option case, the suboptimal level is unchanged for increasing $M$ because the payoff function is a linear combination of the asset prices and, therefore, the exercise boundary is accurately captured by the linear basis functions only ($M=6$).
-The look-ahead biases for the different $M$'s collapse into a function of $M/N$, although the convergence property clearly appears when $N$ is very large (see the inset of the bottom plot of Figure~\ref{fig:basket}).
+In this example, the LSM method noticeably overprices the option for all strike prices, whereas the LOOLSM and LSM-2 prices are consistently low-biased.
+Unlike the best-of option case, the suboptimal level is unchanged for increasing $M$ because the payoff function is a linear combination of the asset prices; therefore only the linear basis functions ($M=6$) capture the exercise boundary accurately.
+The look-ahead biases for the different $M$'s collapse into a function of $M/N$, although linear convergence clearly appears when $M/N$ is very small (see the inset of the bottom plot of Figure~\ref{fig:basket}).